btfranklin/promptdown/README.md

 print(structured_prompt)
 ```

-This will replace `{{topic}}` with "Python programming" and `{{concept}}` with "decorators" in the system message and conversation content.
+This will replace `{topic}` with "Python programming" and `{concept}` with "decorators" in the system message and conversation content.
 Using template strings in Promptdown allows for more flexible and context-sensitive interactions with language models.

 ## Contributing